Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

     of gender performativity denies a "being" (_especially_ pre-discursive) of gender, instead arguing that the "doing" of gender creates the illusion of a "being."

+[^3]: For a fascinating comparison, just like we have begun to consider biology
+    and culture so interlinked we label them in conjunction, so too have the connections between plants and fungus become so well known that we now label them as one: micorrhiza.
+In fact, the very products of "plants" are literally modified by and dependent on the fungus that make up the mycorrhiza.
+That fruit you're eating?
+It's not just of a plant, but of the relationship between plants and fungus.
+For more information, I strongly recommend checking out _Entangled Life: How Fungi Make Our Worlds, Change Our Minds & Shape Our Futures_ by Merlin Sheldrake.